johnrizzo1/ipcollector/README.md

 Type CTRL+c in the docker-compose terminal to stop the services (I'm assuming you didn't add -d arg to docker-compose.
 If you did run docker-compose stop it.)

+## Other Notes
+* Connect to the kafka broker and run the following commands kafka-console-consumer --bootstrap-server localhost:9092 --topic pmacct.acct kafka-topics --zookeeper zookeeper:2181 --list

 ## References